cardano-foundation/CIPs/CIP-Liesenfelt-Shelleys_Voltaire_decentralization_update/README.md

 ## Leverage-based Pool Ranking Recommendation

+Pool ranking scores in wallet browsers have a significant impact on delegator choices.
+When pledge becomes the most important factor for total pool size lower leverage factors are more desirable.
+Lists should be sorted by leverage and presented in an ascending order with the lowest leverage pools first.

 ## Oversaturation Attacks (OA)

 An oversaturation attack occurs when a large stakeholder would significantly oversaturate a pool with the intention of pressuring current and future delegators to select a new pool.
 Limiting pool sizes based on pledge leverage provides a robust sybil enforcement, however lower saturation limits also lowers the cost of an oversaturation attack.
-The ultimate mitigation is not a formula modification, but instead 2-way at-will delegator acceptance staking which would allow a stake pool operator to exclude select stake keys.
+The ultimate mitigation is not a formula modification, but instead 2-way at-will delegator acceptance staking which would allow a stake pool operator to exclude or 'veto' select stake keys.
 This solution has been previously discussed in the community and would benefit from its own CIP.

 ## The economic motivations of large stakeholders and collective pools